swpng/edge-ai-suites/manufacturing-ai-suite/wind-turbine-anomaly-detection/docs/user-guide/get-started.md

 ### Deploying the helm charts on Edge orchestrator

 Please refer [link](how-to-deploy-with-edge-orchestrator.md).
-Please note if the any of the default configuration is changed in `<path-to-edge-ai-suites-repo>/manufacturing-ai-suite/wind-turbine-anomaly-detection/time_series_analytics_microservice/config.json`, please ensure to re-upload the different set of helm charts to the container registry, point to that in the deployment package and re-deploy.
+Please note if any of the default configuration is changed in `<path-to-edge-ai-suites-repo>/manufacturing-ai-suite/wind-turbine-anomaly-detection/time_series_analytics_microservice/config.json`, please ensure to re-upload the different set of helm charts to the container registry, point to that in the deployment package and re-deploy.

 ## Supporting Resources